nils-herrmann/scrape_cau_gelehrtenverzeichnis/README.md

-# Scrape Kieler Professors from 1919 to 1965
+# Scrape Kiel professors from 1919 to 1965
-This repo retrieves the following information for all professions found in the [Kieler Gelehrtenverzeichnis](https://cau.gelehrtenverzeichnis.de):
+This repo retrieves the following information for all professors found in the [Kieler Gelehrtenverzeichnis](https://cau.gelehrtenverzeichnis.de)
-- Given name
+- First name
 - Family name
-- Qualifikationsschrift title, subject and type
+- Title, subject and type of qualification